-Learn More: Views From a Step Stool
+Learn More: Views From A Step Stool

-6. Have Fun with a Fishing Game
+6. Have Fun With a Fishing Game

-Learn More: 7 Days of Play
+Learn More: 7 Days Of Play

-7. Play the Matching Bug-Building Game
+7. Matching Bug-Building Game

-8. Play a Rainbow Counting Game
+8. Rainbow Counting Game

 Learn More: Pickle Bums

-9. Go on a Jello Dig
+9. Make a Jello Dig

 Learn More: Busy Toddler